Church attendance: Statistics

 A 2006 Financial Times (FT)/Harris Poll conducted online surveyed 12,507 adults over 16 years old in the United States (2,010 U.S. adults were surveyed) and five European countries (France, Italy, Germany, Great Britain and Spain).
 The survey found that only 26% of those polled attended religious services "every week or more often", 9% went "once or twice a month", 21% went "a few times a year", 3% went "once a year", 22% went "less than once a year", and 18% never attend religious services.
 Harris Interactive stated that the magnitude of errors cannot be estimated due to sampling errors and non-response bias.
 A previous nearly identical survey by Harris in 2003 found that only 26% of those surveyed attended religious services "every week or more often", 11% went "once or twice a month" 19% went "a few times a year", 4% went "once a year", 16% went "less than once a year", and 25% never attend religious services.

 Calculating the church's average weekend attendance is important since it determines the size of a given church.
 For example, in the U.S., an average weekend attendance of more than 2,000 people separates a mega church from a large church, and an average weekend attendance between 51 and 300 people defines the large church; while a small church is the church with an attendance lower than 50 people.
-(Alternative definitions, such as house church, simple church, intentional community, were proposed by the Barna Group, an American private consulting firm.)
+(Alternative definitions, such as house church, simple church, intentional community, were proposed by the Barna Group, an American private consulting firm).
 A narrow definition of a regular church attendee can be viewed as a synonym for a Sunday service visitation, while a broad definition, names as a regular attendee a person who comes to church during three out of eight weekends.

 Attendance by country

-The frequency at which Christians attend church services varies greatly around the world.
+The frequency with which Christians attend church services varies greatly around the world.
 In some countries weekly attendance at religious services is common among Christians, while in others weekly attendance is rare.
 The following attendance statistics are mostly based on self-reporting surveys and may not accurately reflect real attendance figures.

 The following church attendance statistics are taken from the 2004 Gallup report, based on self-reporting telephone surveys.
 However, it is unclear whether the survey was solely of Christians in the respective country or the entire population (including non-Christians).

 A study by the European Social Survey conducted in 2008 found these rates of respondents never attending religious service (excluding special occasions):